OpenSmock/Molecule/documentation/Create and connect Components.md

 	package: 'Molecule-Tutorial'
 ```

-## Define what the GNSS Component does
+## Define what the MolGNSSDataImpl Component does
 Next, we will need to specify what exactly the GNSS sends.
 This is where the previously declared instance variable `accuracy` comes into play.
 First, create a getter and setter for it.
 ```smalltalk